octobercms/docs/services-validation.md

 #### Using Rule objects

 A `Rule` object represents a single reusable validation rule for your models that implements the `Illuminate\Contracts\Validation\Rule` contract.
-Each rule object must provide three methods: a `passes` method which determines if a given value passes validation, a `validate` method which is called on validation and a `message` method which defines the default fallback error message.
+Each rule object must provide three methods: a `passes` method which determines if a given value passes validation and a `message` method which defines the default fallback error message. `Rule` objects should extend the `October\Rain\Validation\Rule` abstract.

     <?php
-    use Illuminate\Contracts\Validation\Rule;
+    use October\Rain\Validation\Rule;

     class Uppercase implements Rule
     {